-Why Horses?
-Connect with your horses in an entirely different way.
+Connect with horses in an entirely different way.
+Understand what they are clearly trying to communicate to you.

-Love being with your horses?
+Love being with horses?
 Love everything about them?
-What would it look like to you to be able to work with them everyday?
+What would it look like to you to be able to work with them to help people?

 Horses can magnify an individual’s problem immediately and provide a skilled facilitator with an opportunity to identify an individual’s character.
 Horses don’t overthink a participant’s motive but horses do challenge their behaviour and leadership.